 The Hamilton Jazzmaster Skeleton comes with a 20mm black calf leather strap with an alligator pattern and squared stainless steel pin buckle – the watch here was worn on a simpler, less padded smooth leather, which felt more comfortable considering my rather small wrist.
 A stainless steel bracelet is also an option for all models, minus the Gold-PVD variant.

 Hamilton is one of the relatively few Swiss brands that have mastered many styles while keeping prices accessible.
 The Khaki Field and Ventura lines may be the most visible, but there are some class-leading chronographs, dress watches and novelties as well.
 Few can rival its skeletonized pieces in this price range, especially when the openworked aesthetic is spread throughout multiple collections.
 There’s nothing else quite like a Ventura Skeleton Limited Edition, after all.
 The new Hamilton Jazzmaster Skeleton inherits the best qualities of its siblings with a sophisticated, edgy and refined design that balances dial and movement elements in a great way.
 I’ll always admire and often yearn for watches with five or more figures in the price (cough, H. Moser & Cie.), but this particular Hamilton reminds me that a stunning overall package doesn’t require sticker shock.

 The Jazzmaster Skeleton follows (but doesn’t replace) the Jazzmaster Viewmatic Automatic Skeleton, itself a well-executed piece, with a comparable price of EUR 1,095 or USD 1,245.
 It may not be as affordable as the Khaki Field Mechanicals, but for such a well-thought and refined piece, it’s almost a bargain.
 The model comes with either a black or white dial, and a rose gold PVD option with white dial.
-All models will be available soon from Hamilton’s website and in the brand e-shop here.
+All models will be available soon from Hamilton’s website.